Murlidhar Sadashiv Pawar: Flag rank

 On promotion to the Flag rank, he was appointed as Flag Officer Sea Training (FOST) at Kochi, which is part of the Southern Naval Command.
 He then served as the Chief of Staff, Southern Naval Command.
 He was then appointed as the last Flag Officer Commanding Maharashtra and Gujarat Naval Area where he was responsible for the security of the two important maritime states and commanded the largest fighting formation of the Indian Navy in terms of number of units.
-The Maharashtra and Gujarat Naval Areas were then split into two and he was assigned as the first Flag Officer Commanding the newly formed Gujarat Naval Area.
+The Maharashtra and Gujarat Naval Areas were then split into two and he was assigned as the first Flag Officer Commanding Gujarat Naval Area.

-On promotion to vice admiral on 1 December 2015, he was appointed as the director general of Project Seabird – which was one of the largest defence infrastructure project in India which led to the creation of INS Kadamba.
+On promotion to vice admiral on 1 December 2015, he was appointed as the Director General Project Seabird – which was one of the largest defence infrastructure project in India which led to the creation of INS Kadamba.
 He then took over as the Chief of Staff at HQ Eastern Naval Command.

 Personal

-An accomplished long distance runner, the Admiral is married to Mrs Meena Pawar and they have two children.
+An accomplished long-distance runner, the Admiral is married to Mrs Meena Pawar and they have two children.